-- Events advertised must be sponsored by the College of Engineering, or Affiliated Societies with Engineering Council.
+- Events advertised must be sponsored by The Grainger College of Engineering or Affiliated Societies with Engineering Council.

 - Images must be submitted in a graphics format (jpg, png) and be exactly 800x600 pixels in resolution.
 The image must be submitted to firstname.lastname@example.org along with the requested display dates.

 - Text in images must be properly formatted with no spelling or grammatical errors.